Do T cells link loss and gain-of-function mechanism in C9orf72 ALS/FTD?

 Introduction

 Neurodegenerative diseases are the top 3 leading causes of death and are viewed now as systemic diseases.
 Adaptive immunity, including a T-cell response in the central nervous system (CNS), likely contributes to disease pathogenesis.
-How T cells are primed and recruited to the CNS is largely unexplored due to the complexity of the process and lack of tools and animal models.
+How T cells are primed and recruited to the CNS is largely unexplored, due to the complexity of the process and lack of tools and animal models.

 Research Focus

 I will study these questions on the most common genetic form of amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD).
-Here, a GGGGCC repeat expansion in the C9orf72 gene causes:
+Here, a GGGGCC repeat expansion in the C9orf72 gene causes haploinsufficiency through reduced C9orf72 protein expression, and gain-of-function toxicities through repeat RNA and its translation to aggregating dipeptide repeats (DPRs).
+A synergistic role of these pathomechanisms is suspected but not clearly identified.

 Hypothesis

-a) Whether peripheral antigen-presenting cells (APCs) and CNS microglia present DPRs to prime antigen-specific T-cell response.
+1. Whether peripheral antigen-presenting cells (APCs) and CNS microglia present DPRs to prime antigen-specific T-cell response.

-b) Whether C9orf72 haploinsufficiency alters antigen presentation of microglia and APCs.
+2. Whether C9orf72 haploinsufficiency alters antigen presentation of microglia and APCs.

-c) Whether T cells mediate synergistic effects of C9orf72 haploinsufficiency and DPR toxicity.
+3. Whether T cells mediate synergistic effects of C9orf72 haploinsufficiency and DPR toxicity.

 Novel Contributions